MicrosoftDocs/sql-docs/docs/advanced-analytics/r/upgrade-and-installation-faq-sql-server-r-services.md

 4. Choose the instance, and then select the **R Services (In-Database)** option to add.

-In some cases, this procedure will fail to clear up the earlier failed installation.
-In that case, you should uninstall and reinstall as follows:
+In some cases, this procedure fails to resolve the problem.
+Try the following workaround:

 1. Uninstall R Services (In-Database) and R Server (Standalone) at the same time.